AdobeDocs/experience-manager-screens.en/help/user-guide/author-publish-architecture-overview.md

 Registration continues to originate on the AEM author instance.
 AEM Screens Device is pointed to the author instance and registration is completed.

-Once a device has been registered on the author environment the device configuration and channel/schedule assignments are replicated to the AEM publish instances.
+After a device is registered on the AEM author environment, the device configuration and channel/schedule assignments are replicated to the AEM publish instances.
 The AEM Screens Device configuration is then updated to point to the Load Balancer in front the AEM publish farm.
-This is intended to be a one-time setup, once the Screens Device is successfully connected to the publish environment it can continue to receive commands originating from the author environment and there should be no need to ever connect the Screens device to the author environment directly.
+This is intended to be a one-time setup.
+After the Screens Device is successfully connected to the publish environment, it can continue to receive commands originating from the author environment.
+There should be no need to ever connect the AEM Screens device to the AEM author environment directly.

 ![screen_shot_2019-02-25at15218pm](assets/screen_shot_2019-02-25at15218pm.png)